KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 27 : Retrieve Vehicles by Selected Body Types

-Display all vehicles that have a body type of Coupe, Hatchback, or Sedan, including their body names.
+The task is to display all vehicles that have a body type of Coupe, Hatchback, or Sedan, including their body names.

+## Problem 28 : Retrieve Vehicles by Selected Body Type and Year

+The task is to display all vehicles with a Coupe, Hatchback, or Sedan body type manufactured in the years 2008, 2012, or 2022.